tapptitude/TTInputVisibilityController/README.md

 ### Additional animation block

-You can also add provide a block to be called when the keyboard is dismissed or presented providing you the tranlation value. (e.g animating somoe constraints)
+You can also provide a block to be called when the keyboard is dismissed or presented, providing you the translation value. (e.g animating some constraints)

 ```swift